 Ans: To calibrate the thermometer, bring a pot of water to a boil together with your thermometer clipped to the side of the pan.

-Make sure it’s not touching rock bottom and also confirm there’s enough water in order that the pot won’t boil dry in 10 minutes!
+Make sure it’s not touching rock bottom and also confirm there’s enough water so that the pot won’t boil dry in 10 minutes!
 After it’s been boiling for 10 minutes, check the temperature.

 Q. How long does it take for Candy to reach 300 degrees?

 Ans: About 10 minutes.
-Just put your thermometer within the pan and wait for it to rise to 300 degrees.
-It takes about 10 minutes from the time it starts to really boil.
+Just put your thermometer in the pan and wait for it to rise to 300 degrees.
+It takes about 10 minutes from the time it starts to boil.

-After it’s reached 300 degrees, remove it from the heat and add whatever flavor you want, stirring constantly then add food coloring.
+After it reaches 300 degrees, remove it from the heat and add whatever flavor you want, stirring constantly.
+Then, add food coloring.

 Final Thoughts

-In this review, we have looked at some of the bestselling candy thermometers currently available, as well as the advantages each type of thermometer offers over others.
+In this review, we have examined some of the bestselling candy thermometers currently available and the advantages each type offers over others.

-We have also looked in some detail at the importance of calibration, as fluctuations in temperature can not only ruin candy but if the thermometer is being used elsewhere.
+We have also looked in some detail at the importance of calibration, as fluctuations in temperature can not only candy but also if the thermometer is being used elsewhere.

-Such as for checking internal meat temperatures, then an inaccurate reading may increase the risk of food-borne illness.
-Even if you do rely on cold water for testing candy, a candy thermometer is still useful to have around, and if you are new to candy making.
+An inaccurate reading may increase the risk of foodborne illness, such as when checking internal meat temperatures.
+Even if you do rely on cold water for testing candy, a candy thermometer is still useful to have around, especially if you are new to candy making.

-Then until you become familiar with candy stages, a thermometer will give you some reassurance that you are cooking it correctly.
+Then, until you become familiar with candy stages, a thermometer will reassure you that you are cooking it correctly.

-We do hope you found our review valuable and that it will help you when choosing the best candy thermometer to ensure your fudge is always soft-ball and your peanut brittle is always brittle.
+We hope you found our review valuable and that it will help you choose the best candy thermometer to ensure your fudge is always softball and your peanut brittle is always brittle.

 We also have a detailed review on Best Blood Glucose Meter in case if you want to check that out! and other articles.